ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 * Section View Control Input
 * Sortation View Control Input

+### Enforce (Aria-)Labels for Icons and Glyphs (beginner)
+In src/GlobalScreen/Scope/MainMenu/Factory/hasSymbolTrait.php, e.g., as well as in other files in src/GlobalScreen/Scope, an exception is being thrown for icons/glyphs configured with an empty (Aria-)Label.
+The components themselves should take care of this.

 ### Get rid of < div > under < body > element in Standard Page template (beginner)
 In the template of the Standard Page, one level under the < body > element, a < div > element is used.
 This level seems redundant and not giving any advantages